Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 **Features:**

-1.Change the action keys, music, and sounds in the change area(s) 2.Load saved game
+1. Change the action keys, music, and sounds in the change area(s)
+2. Load saved game
-3.Makes newgames
+3. Makes newgames

 **Install Instructions: Part 1**

-1.Put the `save_menu.lua` script in the directory `scripts/` 2.Go to `main.lua` and add the following under the title screen `on_finished` function.
+1. Put the `save_menu.lua` script in the directory `scripts/`
+2. Go to `main.lua` and add the following under the title screen `on_finished` function.

 **Example**